Many-Worlds Interpretation of Quantum Mechanics

 An observer should set his subjective probability of the outcome of a quantum experiment in proportion to the total measure of existence of all worlds with that outcome.

 This postulate (named the Born-Vaidman rule by Tappenden 2011) is a counterpart of the collapse postulate of the standard quantum mechanics according to which, after a measurement, the quantum state collapses to a particular branch with probability proportional to its squared amplitude.
-(See the entry on Measurement in Quantum Theory.)
+(See the section on the measurement problem in the entry on philosophical issues in quantum theory.)
 However, it differs in two aspects.
 First, it parallels only the second part of the collapse postulate, the Born Rule, and second, it is related only to part (ii) of the MWI, the connection to our experience, and not to the mathematical part of the theory (i).

 The question of the probability of obtaining A also makes sense for the Lev in world B before he becomes aware of the outcome.
 Both “Lev”s have the same information on the basis of which they should give their answer.
 According to the probability postulate they will give the same answer: 1/3 (the relative measure of existence of the world A).
 Since Lev before the measurement is associated with two “Lev”s after the measurement who have identical ignorance probability concepts for the outcome of the experiment, I can define the probability of the outcome of the experiment to be performed as the ignorance probability of the successors of Lev for being in a world with a particular outcome.